-9 Important WordPress Website Maintenance Tasks To Perform Regularly
+9 Important WordPress Website Maintenance Tasks to Perform Regularly

-Your home, office, and car require regular maintenance, what about your website?
+Your home, office, and car require regular maintenance; what about your website?
 Well, if you have a WordPress website, then it is important to perform regular maintenance so that your site has great functionality.

 WordPress